Matt444/GameStore--frontend/README.md

 - filter games by categories, platforms, form,
 - manage bucket and buy games,
 - authentication and authorization in 2 levels -> user & admin,
 - panel for user with  orders and managing email & password,
-- panel for admin with managing games, users, categories, platforms, keys.
+- panel for admin with all orders and managing games, users, categories, platforms, keys.

 ## Getting Started